Submit a request

 Overview

-Penalty scoring deducts a value from the learner's score for each incorrect response on a Question, and is set by the author in the Question Editor.
+Penalty scoring deducts a value from the learner's score for each incorrect response on a Question, and is set by the author in the Question editor.

-Penalty scoring is available on all auto-scored Question types, in the 'more options' section of the Question Editor.
+Penalty scoring is available on all auto-scored Question types, in the 'more options' section of the Question editor.

 Penalty scoring can behave differently, depending on the scoring type used in the Question.